cloudberrydb/bootcamp/101-cbdb-tutorials/create-users-and-roles.md

-# Lession 1: Create Users and Roles
+# Lesson 1: Create Users and Roles

 Cloudberry Database manages database access using roles.
 Initially, there is one superuser role—the role associated with the OS user who initialized the database instance, usually `gpadmin`.
 This user owns all of the Cloudberry Database files and OS processes, so it is important to reserve the `gpadmin` role for system tasks only.

 A role can be a user or a group.
-A user role can log in to a database; that is, it has the LOGIN attribute.
+A user role can login to a database; that is, it has the `LOGIN` attribute.
 A user or group role can become a member of a group.

 Permissions can be granted to users or groups.
 Initially, of course, only the `gpadmin` role is able to create roles.
 You can add roles with the `createuser` utility command, `CREATE ROLE` SQL command, or the `CREATE USER` SQL command.
 The `CREATE USER` command is the same as the `CREATE ROLE` command except that it automatically assigns the role the `LOGIN` attribute.

 ## Quick-start operations

-You can following the examples below to create users and roles.
+You can follow the examples below to create users and roles.

-### Prerequisites

 Before moving on to the operations, make sure that you have installed Cloudberry Database by following [Install a Single-Node Cloudberry Database](../000-cbdb-sandbox/README.md).